How Old Is My Dog In Human Years?

 When I wrote about how to know when to go to the vet I said all change is meaningful.
 Old age is just the sum total of separate diseases.
 If we keep them under control our dogs can feel and act young right up to their senior years.
-We don’t see much sign of dementia in most dogs until they reach around 15.

 Next week: How to help your dog live longer.